PrioritySoftware/PrioritySoftware.github.io/_general/ODBC.md

 2. Select any forms you want exposed through ODBC in the **Form** field.
 If it is a subform, also specify the **Upper-level Form**.
 Add another line for each seperate upper-level form under which you want to access the subform.

 The changes made in this form will take effect when you next connect with the ODBC Driver.

+In order to improve performance, the ODBC driver caches to memory all metadata once it is received from the server.
+If there were server side changes to the metadata (columns added/removed/changed to a form, or added/removed forms), priodbc.dll should be reloaded (by restarting the client application).

 ## Installing the ODBC Driver